Whether you buy a game on disc or download it from the Microsoft Store, you need to install it on your console’s hard drive before you can play it.

 Yes.
-You can always play digital games when you’re installing a game from Microsoft Store or from disc.
-You can also play games from disc if you’re installing from Microsoft Store.
+You can always play digital games when you’re installing a game from the Microsoft Store or from disc.
+You can also play games from disc if you’re installing from the Microsoft Store.

 However, you can’t play games from disc if you’re installing from disc.

 Can I install a game while I'm offline?

 Yes, you can install a disc-based game while you're offline.
 See Using Xbox One offline.